-Prior to March 2003, we conducted checks revealing 68 un-roadworthy, un-taxed and un-insured vehicles, with users having criminal records.
-Most were dangerous and un-roadworthy vehicles bought through vehicle auctions and scrap yards, and once past their usefulness, or became of interest to police they were abandoned.
+• Prior to March 2003, we conducted checks revealing 68 un-roadworthy, un-taxed and un-insured vehicles, with users having criminal records.
+Most were bangers bought through auctions and scrap yards, and once past their usefulness, or became of interest to police they were abandoned.